Package insert / prescribing information

 Dexamethasone SodiumPhosphate - Clinical Pharmacology

 Dexamethasone sodium phosphate suppresses the inflammatory response to a variety of agents and it probably delays or slows healing.
-No generally accepted explanation of these steroid properties have been advanced.
+No generally accepted explanation of these steroid properties has been advanced.

 Indications and Usage for Dexamethasone SodiumPhosphate